WPManageNinja/fluent-support-api-doc/source/index.html.md

 # Introduction

-Welcome to Fluent Support API doc.
-This doc will describe the REST API Endpoints of Fluent Support.
+Welcome to the Fluent Support API document.
+This document will describe the REST API Endpoints of Fluent Support.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
+The example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
 If you find any typo or would like contribute please send a pull request with improvements.
 Please note that, All endpoints are not added to this doc (Work in progress).

 # Authentication

-Fluent Support uses WordPress REST API.
+The Fluent Support uses WordPress REST API.
 So you can use any authorization method that supports WordPress.

 Once you create your Application Password in WordPress, Add Authorization Header to every request.